 13) You Will Never Be Alone Again

-The French Bulldog’s life is nothing without you.
-They will want to spend as much time with you as possible and you will soon forget what it’s like to be alone.
-They will follow you into the kitchen, into the bedroom and into the bathroom – so if you’re the kind of person who needs privacy in these kinds of places, then you’re soon going to need to be comfortable with it – as you won’t have much choice!
+Your French Bulldog’s life is nothing without you.
+It will want to spend as much time with you as possible and you will soon forget what it’s like to be alone.

 11) You May Put on Weight